-Additional funding for increased school cleaning will be provided to schools by the end of the week through an operational response.
-The operational response will provide funding for the estimated 26% increase in cleaning time and a \$2500 allocation for the additional cost of supplies.
+Additional funding for increased school cleaning has been provided to schools, schools should now be able to view the operational response amount in the School's Resourcing System.
+The operational response provides funding for the estimated 26% increase in cleaning time and a \$2500 allocation for the additional cost of supplies.